mikeyamamoto/electroncash-docs/protocol.rst

 ===============================

-Stratum is a universal bitcoin communication protocol used mainly by bitcoin client Electrum and miners.
+Stratum is a universal bitcoin communication protocol used mainly by the bitcoin client Electrum,  the Bitcoin Cash client Electron Cash, and miners.

 Format